Integration features

 Rescheduling updates the existing Zoom meeting to the new time.
 Cancellation deletes the Zoom meeting entirely.

 When a booking is rescheduled (by you or the client), Plutio updates the Zoom meeting time.
 The same meeting link remains valid.
 Both parties receive updated calendar invites with the new time and the same Zoom details.
 No confusion from having multiple meetings for one appointment.
+Clients who bookmarked the original meeting link can still use the same URL, so reschedules do not cause any friction for clients who saved the link to their notes or task list.

 When a booking is cancelled, Plutio deletes the Zoom meeting from your account.
 The meeting link becomes invalid if anyone tries to use it.
 Your Zoom schedule stays clean without orphaned meetings from cancelled bookings.
+Cancellation notifications are sent to the client automatically, so they know the meeting is no longer happening.

 If you cancel a booking and want to rebook, a new Zoom meeting is created with a new link.
 The old link from the cancelled booking will not work.
 Make sure clients use the link from the new booking confirmation.